Materials Handling Equipment Selection Guide

 Step 3: Evaluate Power Source Options

-The power source significantly impacts operating costs, environmental suitability, and total cost of ownership.
-Each option has distinct advantages and limitations.
+The power source you choose significantly impacts operating costs, environmental suitability, and total cost of ownership.
+Each option has distinct advantages and limitations that must be weighed against your operational profile.

 | Power Source |